 ▸ Detail oriented & quick to learn

 * :// Prospective employers may notice I fail to provide my full legal name or intimate contact information beyond a general attached e-mail anywhere on this site.
-I am a young person, and was brought up during a time when parents still told their children not to give out their names online.
+I was brought up during a time when parents still told their children not to give out their names online.
 This is a public hub for my work, not a Linkedin account, and I value my privacy.

 » waxfigures@proton.me «